awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-launch-template.md

 A launch template lets you configure additional settings in your Auto Scaling group to launch multiple instance types and combine On\-Demand and Spot purchase options, as described in [Auto Scaling groups with multiple instance types and purchase options](asg-purchase-options.md)\.
 Launching instances with such a combination is not supported:
 If you specify a Spot Instance request in the launch template In EC2\-Classic
-Creating a launch template also enables you to take advantage of features of Amazon EC2 such as Dedicated Hosts\.
+A launch template also enables you to take advantage of newer features of Amazon EC2 such as the current generation of EBS volume types \(gp3 and io2\), EBS volume tagging, T2 Unlimited instances, and Dedicated Hosts\.
 Support for Dedicated Hosts \(host tenancy\) is only available if you specify a host resource group\.
 You cannot target a specific host ID or use host placement affinity\.
 A launch template lets you configure a network type \(VPC or EC2\-Classic\), subnet, and Availability Zone\.
 However, these settings are ignored in favor of what is specified in the Auto Scaling group\.

 ## Creating your launch template \(console\)<a name="create-launch-template-for-auto-scaling"></a>